Tzvi Ashkenazi: The Hayyun incident

 Both sides issued many pamphlets, in which the contestants indulged in the most vehement abuse of each other.
 On 23 July 1713, Ashkenazi placed Hayyun under ḥerem because the investigating committee appointed by the Sephardic directorate had not yet made its report.
 In consequence of this measure, both Ashkenazi and Chagiz were subjected to street attacks, more particularly at the hands of the Portuguese, who threatened to kill them.
 Amid the constantly increasing bitterness and animosity, the committee report, which had been prepared by Ayllon alone, was publicly announced.
 It was to the effect that the writings of Hayyun contained nothing which could be construed as offensive to Judaism.
 It was publicly announced in the synagogue that Hayyun was to be exonerated from every suspicion of heresy, and on the following day, a public reception was tendered him at the synagogue, on which occasion unparalleled honor was shown him.
 Naturally, the Sephardic opponents of Ashkenazi had found excellent support among the rabbi's adversaries in his German congregation.
 The controversy was now waged so fiercely that even the family life of the community became affected, and all peace vanished from the otherwise model congregation of Amsterdam.
 Ashkenazi was deserted, except for a few friends who remained faithful to him.
 When, finally, he was summoned by the directors of the Portuguese congregation to appear before their tribunal, which had no jurisdiction, he refused to do so, as he anticipated that he would be asked to retract and to praise and recommend Hayyun.

 Placed under ban

-Through a Christian advocate, the directorate again summoned Ashkenazi to appear on 9 November 1713.
+Through an advocate for Christians, the directorate again summoned Ashkenazi to appear on 9 November 1713.
 When he again refused, he and Moses Hagiz were formally placed under the ban by the Portuguese community.
 Ashkenazi was temporarily placed under arrest in his own home (probably to protect his life) by the municipal authorities, who had been influenced against him by Ayllon and the Portuguese leaders; and the whole matter was brought before the magistracy to secure Ashkenazi's deposition and banishment from Amsterdam.

 The magistrates thereupon sought the opinions of certain professors at Leiden, Utrecht, and Harderwijk, including Willem Surenhuis and Adriaan Reland, on the dispute.
 Their decision is unknown.